2024 Trades and Technologies Summit

 Monica Edwards is the Career Coach Lead with the High Prairie School Division.
 She has worked in this program since its inception 10 years ago.
 Monica holds a Bachelor of Management degree from Athabasca University and a Bilingual Business Administration diploma from NAIT.
 She is a Certified Career Development Professional (CCDP), and is the co-chair of Alberta’s Dual Credit Articulation Committee, representing secondary schools.
 Her passion for creating opportunities for students in rural Alberta to engage in meaningful career exploration has driven Monica’s work over the past decade.
 Outside of schools, Monica enjoys outdoor activities with her husband and two children.

-Facilitator(s): Kathryn Andrews and Paul Hrynew
+Facilitator(s): Paul Hrynew and Justin Gabinet

 Alberta’s apprenticeship education system is modernizing to ensure it remains relevant and effective in a changing economic landscape.
 Educators and system leaders play a key role in guiding students towards diverse post-secondary options, including apprenticeship and the skilled trades.
 Attendees can expect to learn about: